Olivia-E-Murphy/Movie-Rental-Analysis-for-Rockbuster-Stealth/README.md

 # RockbusterStealthLLCProject
-Achievement 3 of Career Foundry's curriculum, which calls to use SQL to solve business questions for Rockbuster Stealth LLC, a fictional movie rental company.
+Achievement 3 of CareerFoundry's curriculum, which calls to use SQL to solve business questions for Rockbuster Stealth LLC, a fictional movie rental company.

+The "Rockbuster Stealth Data Analysis Project" asks students to imagine they are a data analyst in the business intelligence department.
+As an analyst in the business intelligence department, the data analysis student is asked to provide inventory/customer insights with SQL after loading the company's data into the relational database management system.

+Key questions include:
+  Which movies contributed the most/least to revenue gain?
+  What was the average rental duration for all videos?
+  Which customers are Rockbuster companies based in?
+  Where are customers with a high lifetime value based?
+  Do sales figures vary between geographic regions?

+Project deliverables:
+  A presentation for business managers
+  Documentation in Excel for technical colleagues
+  A data dictionary for technical colleagues

+Tools used for project:
+  PostgreSQL Database
+  DbVisualizer
+  pg4Admin
+  Tableau